 At the moment, we report on a subset of incidents that are reported to 911.

 Inclusions: We include major incidents that are in progress, or ones that we assess could affect public safety.
-This determination is made on a case-by-case basis by our trained dispatch team.
+This determination is made on a case-by-case basis by our trained team of analysts.
 For example, we report on:

 - Alleged crimes in progress, including assaults and fights; incidents involving firearms or other weapons; and thefts, burglaries, and robberies

-- Fire, smoke, and situations involving hazardous materials
+- Fire, smoke, gas leaks, and situations involving hazardous materials

 - Heightened police activity, such as pursuits of suspects, officers requesting backup, crime-related canvasses, and special investigations of bomb threats or suspicious unattended packages